George Bedborough: Vegetarianism and animal rights

 Bedborough became a vegetarian in 1902 after visiting Moses Harman's home.
-He described the pervasive smell of the slaughterhouses as pervading the whole city of Chicago.
-Harman suggested they tour the meat-packing houses to test whether Bedborough would continue eating meat.
-This experience transformed him into a passionate advocate for vegetarianism and animal rights.
+He described the smell of the slaughterhouses as pervading Chicago.
+Harman suggested that they tour the meat-packing houses to test whether Bedborough would continue eating meat.
+Marzena Kubisz describes the visit as the point at which Bedborough became an advocate of vegetarianism and animal rights.

-In 1906, Bedborough became the editor of The Children's Realm, a children's magazine published by the Vegetarian Federal Union and London Vegetarian Society.
-He served as editor for most of the magazine's existence, until its closure in 1914.
-Bedborough wrote extensively for the magazine, aiming to instill empathy and kindness in young readers, drawing parallels between the suffering of animals and oppressed humans.
-His stories and essays depicted the emotional connections between humans and animals, critiquing societal cruelty and promoting respect for all living beings, though his views were shaped by the imperialist norms of his time.
+In 1906, Bedborough became editor of The Children's Realm, a children's magazine published by the Vegetarian Federal Union and London Vegetarian Society.
+He edited the magazine for most of its existence, until its closure in 1914.
+Bedborough wrote stories and essays for the magazine.
+Kubisz states that these works encouraged sympathy for animals and connected animal suffering with the treatment of oppressed humans, while also noting that Bedborough's views were shaped by the imperial assumptions of his period.

-In the story "The Isle of Vegetariana", featured in The Children's Realm in September 1913, Bedborough narrates an allegory centred on animal rights and vegetarian ethics.
-The tale unfolds on an island inhabited solely by animals, discovered or perhaps imagined by an unnamed elderly man.
-This setting serves as a utopian vision where no animals are killed for food or sport.
-The narrative follows Mr. Smith, a butcher who travels to the island intending to exploit its inhabitants for profit.
-However, his encounter with the animals, which include both peaceful protests and more assertive resistance, leads him to a transformation.
-This confrontation with the animals' autonomy and dignity compels him to renounce his profession and adopt vegetarianism.
+In "The Isle of Vegetariana", published in The Children's Realm in September 1913, Bedborough used an allegorical island of animals to present vegetarian and animal rights themes.
+The island is discovered, or imagined, by an unnamed elderly man and is described as a place where animals are not killed for food or sport.
+The story follows Mr Smith, a butcher who travels to the island to exploit its inhabitants for profit.
+After encounters with the animals, including protest and resistance, he renounces his profession and adopts vegetarianism.

-In 1914, Bedborough published Stories from the Children's Realm, a children's story book with animal rights, anti-vivisection and vegetarian themes.
-It contained several illustrations by L. A. Hayter, former illustrator and contributor to The Children's Realm.
+In 1914, Bedborough published Stories from the Children's Realm, a children's story book with animal rights, anti-vivisection, and vegetarian themes.
+It included illustrations by L. A. Hayter, a former illustrator and contributor to The Children's Realm.